yaqing16/SecureGit/README.md

 pip3 24.3.1

-Make sure the required packages have been installed; if not, you can install them using the following commands:
+Make sure the required packages, including `GitPython`, `pycryptodome`, `cryptography`, and `diff-match-patch`, have been installed; if not, you can install them using the following commands:

    1) `pip install GitPython`
    2) `pip install pycryptodome`